-Iran's primary interest in Japan and South Korea has been to maintain commercial relations and evade U.S. sanctions - neither Japan nor South Korea have been heavily involved in security and strategic issues in the Middle East.
-However, both countries are close allies and large trading partners of the United States and their firms have been unwilling to risk their positions in the U.S. market by violating any U.S. sanctions.
+Iran's primary interest in Japan and South Korea has been to maintain commercial relations and evade U.S. sanctions-neither Japan nor South Korea has been heavily involved in security and strategic issues in the Middle East.
+However, both countries are close allies and large trading partners of the United States and their firms have been unwilling to risk their positions in the U.S. market by violating any U.S. secondary sanctions on Iran.
 Since 2010, Japan and South Korea have imposed trade, banking, and energy sanctions on Iran that are similar to those imposed by the EU.
 Iran has tried to use the oil import dependency of the two countries as leverage; however both countries have cut imports of Iranian oil sharply since 2011.
 In 2010, Japan withdrew from an investment in a large Iranian oil field, Azadegan, in cooperation with U.S. efforts to discourage foreign investment in Iran's energy sector.

-The U.S. sanction requiring oil buyers to pay Iran in local accounts has not affected Japan and South Korea's trading patterns with Iran significantly.
-South Korea has always generally paid Iran's Central Bank through local currency accounts at its Industrial Bank of Korea and Woori Bank, and it exports to Iran mainly iron, steel, consumer electronics, and appliances.
-Japan exports to Iran significant amounts of chemical and rubber products, as well as consumer electronics.
-These exports have continued.
-The two countries together hold a substantial portion of the approximately \$115 billion in Iran's foreign exchange reserves that are held abroad.
-Both countries have comprised a large portion of the \$700 million per month in direct hard currency payments to Iran for oil, as provided for by the JPA.
+The U.S. sanction requiring oil buyers to pay Iran in local accounts explains why the two countries together hold a significant portion of the approximately \$115 billion in Iran's foreign exchange reserves that are held abroad.
+Both countries have furnished a large portion of the \$700 million per month in direct hard currency payments to Iran for oil, as provided for by the JPA.